This Simple Equation Mints Millionaires

 More to the Story

-As we said in our column yesterday, this is an idea Warren Buffett has taken on.
+As we said in our column last week, this is also an idea Warren Buffett has taken on.

 “[Aesop] forgot to say exactly when you were going to get the two in the bush,” Buffett says.
 “And he forgot to say what interest rates were.”